 Description of Procedure or Service

-Rosacea is a chronic, inflammatory skin condition characterized by episodic erythema, edema, papules, pustules, and telangiectasia that occur primarily on the face but may also be present on the scalp, ears, neck, chest, and back.
+Rosacea is characterized by episodic erythema, edema, papules, pustules, and telangiectasia that occur primarily on the face but also present on the scalp, ears, neck, chest, and back.
 On occasion, rosacea may affect the eyes.
-Individuals with rosacea have a tendency to flush or blush easily.
-Since rosacea causes facial swelling and redness, it is easily confused with other skin conditions, such as acne, skin allergy, and sunburn.
+Individuals with rosacea tend to flush or blush easily.
+Because rosacea causes facial swelling and redness, it is easily confused with other skin conditions such as acne, skin allergy, and sunburn.

-Rosacea affects mostly adults with fair skin between the ages of 20 and 60.
-Rosacea is not lifethreatening, but if not treated, may lead to persistent erythema, telangiectasias, and rhinophyma (hyperplasia and nodular swelling and congestion of the skin of the nose).
-The etiology and pathogenesis of rosacea is unknown, but may be due to both genetic and environmental factors.
-Some of the theories as to the causes of rosacea include blood vessel disorders, chronic helicobacter pylori infection, demodex folliculorum (mites), and immune system disorders.
+Rosacea mostly affects adults with fair skin between the ages of 20 and 60 years and is more common in women, but often is most severe in men.
+Rosacea is not life-threatening, but if not treated, it may lead to persistent erythema, telangiectasias, and rhinophyma (hyperplasia and nodular swelling and congestion of the skin of the nose).
+The etiology and pathogenesis of rosacea are unknown but may result from both genetic and environmental factors.
+Some theories on the causes of rosacea include blood vessel disorders, chronic Helicobacter pylori infection, Demodex folliculorum (mites), and immune system disorders.

-While the clinical manifestations of rosacea do not usually impact the physical health status of the patient, there may be psychological consequences from the most visually apparent symptoms (i.e., erythema, papules, pustules, telangiectasias) that can impact quality of life.
-Rhinophyma, an end-stage of chronic acne, has been associated with obstruction of nasal passages and basal cell carcinoma in rare, severe cases.
-The probability of developing nasal obstruction or basal or squamous cell carcinoma with rosacea is not sufficiently great to warrant preventive removal of rhinophymatous tissue.
+While the clinical manifestations of rosacea do not usually impact the physical health status of the individual, psychological consequences from the most visually apparent symptoms (i.e., erythema, papules, pustules, telangiectasias) may impact quality of life.
+Rhinophyma, an end-stage form of chronic acne, has been associated with obstruction of nasal passages and basal cell carcinoma in rare, severe cases.
+The probability of developing nasal obstruction or basal or squamous cell carcinoma with rosacea is not sufficient to warrant the preventive removal of rhinophymatous tissue.

 Regulatory Status